emagiz/emdocs/mds/microlearning/intermediate-key-concepts-emagiz-event-streaming-retention-policy.md

     - Cleanup Policy
     - These three items determine the retention policy

-As we learned in the introductory [microlearning](crashcourse-eventstreaming-event-streaming-introduction.md) the topic holds a log with a sequence of messages.
-Based on several criteria the broker decides when to remove messages from the back of the log to ensure that the topic stays within certain parameters.
+As we learned in the introductory [microlearning](crashcourse-eventstreaming-event-streaming-introduction.md), the topic holds a log with a sequence of messages.
+Based on several criteria, the broker decides when to remove messages from the back of the log to ensure that the topic stays within specific parameters.
 These parameters are the retention hours and the retention bytes.
-If you want to learn more about them specifically please check out this [microlearning](crashcourse-eventstreaming-topic-and-topic-properties.md).
+If you want to learn more about them specifically, please check out this [microlearning](crashcourse-eventstreaming-topic-and-topic-properties.md).

 These parameters combined with the cleanup policy determine what happens with a message after it is expired.
-There are two options available.
-There is the option delete.
-This is the default option that eMagiz uses and advises.
+There are two options available: delete compact
+The delete option is the default that eMagiz uses and advises.
 This option will, as the name suggests, delete all messages that are expired.
 There is an alternative approach called compact.
 This functionality will enable log compaction on the topic.

 The three aspects combine to make up the retention policy.
-Defining the right values for both the retention hours and the retention bytes is both a science as a form of art.
-As you only have limited storage capacity available the challenge becomes how much retention you will reserve per topic.
-The more you reserve the less free storage capacity remains for other topics.
-This means you need to continually strive to optimize your retention policy per topic.
+Defining the correct values for both the retention hours and the retention bytes is a science as a form of art.
+As you only have limited storage capacity available, the challenge becomes how much retention you reserve per topic.
+The more you assign, the less free storage capacity remains for other topics.
+As a consequence, you need to strive to optimize your retention policy per topic continually.

 ##### Practice